 Featuring brilliantly costumed "lions," flamboyant "dragons," ribbon dancers wearing spectacular traditional dresses, drummers and cymbal players, acrobats, fun kids' activities, and fantastic Asian food, these special New Year events give you exciting opportunities to experience Chinese culture in Paris.

 The Chinese New Year (or Spring Festival, as it's traditionally called in China) date for 2024 is February 10, with most parades usually taking place a week or two earlier or later.
-Festivities this year celebrate the Year of the Rabbit.
+Festivities this year celebrate the Year of the Dragon.

 Celebrations in Paris typically take place over the course of about 2 weeks, although in China they may continue for a month.

 Paris has the good fortune to include four vibrant Asian neighborhoods - three predominantly Chinese and South East Asian where the parades and biggest celebrations take place, plus a growing Japanese-Korean enclave known for its trendy restaurants.
-An additional CNY parade and a festive celebration take in a mostly non-Asian neighborhood along Rue du Faubourg Saint-Honoré.
+An additional CNY parade and a festive celebration take in a mostly non-Asian neighborhood along the chic Rue du Faubourg Saint-Honoré.

 Use our guide to find the biggest and best Parisian Chinese New Year parades, special events, dining, and shopping in these four fascinating city neighborhoods.